Ohkay Owingeh in Rio Arriba County, New Mexico — The American Mountains (Southwest)

 Our Shrine was renovated in 2004 and rededicated by Archbishop Michael Sheehan on December 8, 2004, the 150th anniversary of the issuance of the Dogma on Mary's Immaculate Conception, the name she gave to St. Bernadette when asked who she was.
 During renovation we decided not to install electricity but instead, Elvira Salazar, who had conserved one of the original chandeliers, donated it back to the church, and with donations from Sara Montoya, her sister, and from the family of Dominic Maestas, we replicated two other chandeliers.
 The original is nearest to the altar.

 Location.
 36° 3.239′ N, 106° 4.266′ W. Marker is in Ohkay Owingeh, New Mexico, in Rio Arriba County.
 Marker is on State Road 291 0.1 miles south of State Road 74, on the left when traveling south.
-Touch for map.
 From NM 68, Northbound, turn left on NM-74 - go 0.7 / 1.1 mi / km Turn Left on NM-291.
 In approximately .1 mile you will reach the the original Okeh Owingeh Catholic chapel.
+Touch for map.
 Marker is in this post office area: Ohkay Owingeh NM 87566, United States of America.
+Touch for directions.

 Also see . . .